AusDTO/dta-website/pages/who-we-are/corporate/annual-report-15-16/01-introduction.md

 This annual report covers the performance, accountability and financial reporting of the Digital Transformation Office (DTO) for the financial year ending on 30 June 2016.

-The report was drafted in line with the Public Governance, Performance and Accountability Rule 2014 and the Department of Finance Resource Management Guide No. 135: Annual reports for non-corporate Commonwealth entities, July 2016.
+The report was drafted in line with the Public Governance, Performance and Accountability Rule 2014 and the Department of Finance *Resource Management Guide No. 135: Annual reports for non-corporate Commonwealth entities*, July 2016.

 The ‘Overview’ section in this part of the report includes a description of the DTO’s role, structure, and outcome and program framework.